Sphereserver/Source-X/README.md

 Just run the `make` command inside the `build` folder.
 You can pass the -jX argument (`make -jX`, where X is a number) to speed up the compilation and split the work between X threads.

-#### Address Sanitizer and Undefined Behaviour Sanitizer

-You can enable Address Sanitizer (ASan) and Undefined Behaviour Sanitizer (UBSan) with the ENABLE_SANITIZERS checkbox via the GUI, or via the CLI flag `-DENABLE_SANITIZERS=true`.
-This is easier with GCC and Clang on Linux.
-Since ASan redirects the error output to stderr, you can retrieve its output by launching sphere from cmd (Command Prompt) or shell with the following command:
-`SphereSvrX64_nightly > Sphere_ASan_log.txt 2>&1`, or simply use the precise flag to redirect the errors to a log file.

 ## Coding Notes (add as you wish to standardize the coding for new contributors)

 + Make sure you can compile and run the program before pushing a commit.